 Cristy C. Road is a Cuban-American artist and writer.
 Blending punk rock, queer counterculture, mental inadequacies, social justice, and occasional perverted bathroom humor- Road thrives to testify the beauty of the imperfect.
-Her obsession with making art [and her emotions] publicly accessible began when publishing GREEN'ZINE in 1997- a fanzine which was originally devoted to Green Day.
-The exclusivity of high art disgusted her, as she fell in love with a xerox machine and the creativity expressed through the punk rock community.
-Eventually, she made friends, found solace outside of a single band, and began including blurbs on other punk rock bands, gender identity, sexuality, aimless travel, and radical organizing.
+Her obsession with making art [and her emotions] publicly accessible began when publishing GREEN'ZINE in 1997- a fanzine which was originally devoted to the punk rock group, Green Day.
+The exclusivity of high art made her uncomfortable, as she fell in love with the xerox machine and the anti-authoritariun intentions of the punk rock community.
+Eventually, the zine transformed into a manifesto about being a hyper-sexual, queer, Latina, abuse survivor, and her journey towards self-acceptance.
 Her preferred mediums are Micron Ink pens, Sharpies, Chartpak markers, acrylic paint, and Photoshop.
 Today Road works as a freelance illustraor, aside from her personal goals in publishing.
-Taking both writing and visual elements a step more seriously, her visual diagram of lifestyles and beliefs have are currently in tune to the zine’s portrayal of living.
+Taking both writing and visual elements a step more seriously, her visual diagram of lifestyles and beliefs remain in tune to the zine’s foundations.

-C. Road graduated from The Ringling School of Art and Design in 2004, despite many arguments about the representation (and credit given to) women in art.
-Afterall, she spent most of 2000-2005 investing in organizing and zine publishing, in various locations throughout the U.S. Since leaving Florida, her repertoire now consists of over ten years of independent publishing, and countless illustrations for a broad slew of magazines, record album art, concert posters, and political organizations.
-Aside from creating art; Road has been performing lectures and workshops of her work and politics in various environments ranging from The Portland Zine Symposium, The Latina Health Summit, and Duke University.
+C. Road graduated from The Ringling School of Art and Design in 2004, (despite many arguments about the representation of race and gender in art).
+Afterall, she spent most of 2000-2005 investing in political organizing and zine publishing, in various locations throughout the U.S. Since leaving Florida, her repertoire now consists of over ten years of independent publishing, and countless illustrations for a broad slew of magazines, record album art, concert posters, and social justice organizations.
+Aside from creating art; Road has been performing lectures and instructional workshops surrounding her work and identity in hundreds of settings ranging between The Portland Zine Symposium, The Latina Health Summit, Duke University, and New College of South Florida.
 Additionally, Road has been performing as part of SISTER SPIT: The Next Generation , an all-queer spoken word road-show.